IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

 # choose option 1 → build + up + migrate + seed
 ```
 The menu mirrors the `make up/migrate/seed` commands, adds health probes, and records failures per step.
 Command-line fallbacks (`make up`, `make migrate`, `make seed`) still work when you only need a subset.

+`run_migrate_fixed.sh` is the helper that now waits for the database via `scripts/wait_for_db.sh` before running `alembic upgrade head`, so you can re-run the migration step even if the database takes a moment to boot; it is safe to invoke directly when debugging schema drift without bringing up the entire compose stack.

 ### Local Development
 **Backend:**